 In evaluating the performance of the CEO and setting his compensation, the Compensation Committee takes into account corporate financial performance, as well as performance on a range of non-financial factors, including accomplishment of strategic goals, workforce development and succession planning, and the CEO's working relationship with the Board.
-Overall, the Compensation Committee and the Board believe that the Company, under the CEO's leadership in 2009, achieved superior financial results, as well as significant achievement on a broad range of non-financial goals.
+Overall, the Compensation Committee and the Board believe that the Company, under the CEO's leadership in 2010, achieved superior financial results, as well as significant achievement on a broad range of non-financial goals.

-The Compensation Committee believes that the various elements of compensation (i.e., base salary, incentivecash bonus and equity awards) for the CEO and CFO should be set at levels significantly above the level for the other executive officers and that this policy is consistent with other similar companies.
-Each of these executives has a regulatory requirement and responsibility to make certain certifications with respect to the Company's financial statements and the effectiveness of the Company's internal controls.
-In addition, Steven B. Tanger is responsible for making the most critical decisions for the Company and has played a significant role in the Company's growth in shareholder value since its initial public offering.
-Given his role as CFO, his responsibilities over the Company's financial reporting processes as well as his supervisory responsibilities over the executive officers that oversee the Company's accounting, finance, information systems, and corporate communications functions, the Compensation Committee believes that the various elements of Mr. Marchisello's compensation should be set at a level similar to, but less than, Mr. Tanger's.
+The Compensation Committee believes that the various elements of compensation (i.e., base salary, incentive cash bonus and equity awards) for the CEO, CFO and COO should be set at levels significantly above the level for the other executive officers and that this policy is consistent with other similar companies.
+Each of the CEO and CFO has a regulatory requirement and responsibility to make certain certifications with respect to the Company's financial statements and the effectiveness of the Company's internal controls.
+In addition, Mr. Tanger is responsible for making the most critical decisions for the Company and has played a significant role in the Company's growth in shareholder value since its initial public offering.
+Given his role as CFO, his responsibilities over the Company's financial reporting processes as well as his supervisory responsibilities over the executive officers that oversee the Company's accounting, finance, information systems, and investor relations functions, the Compensation Committee believes that the various elements of Mr. Marchisello's compensation should be set at a level similar to, but less than, Mr. Tanger's.
+Mr. McDonough's compensation for his role as COO is also higher than other executives to reflect the importance of his role in making decisions about growth and development, as well as overseeing the critical leasing, marketing and operations functions.

-2010 Compensation
+2011 Compensation

-When determining the specific amounts of compensation to be provided to the executive officers during 2010, in addition to all of the factors and elements described above, the Compensation Committee noted that the Company had achieved a number of its specific goals for the 2009 fiscal year.
+When determining the specific amounts of compensation to be provided to the executive officers during 2011, in addition to all of the factors and elements described above, the Compensation Committee noted that the Company had achieved a number of its specific goals for the 2010 fiscal year.

-For the year ending December 31, 2009, our shareholders were rewarded with outstanding returns on their investment on a relative basis.
-The chart belows compares our total return to shareholders to the index of equity REITs prepared by the National Association of Real Estate Investment Trusts, or NAREIT, and the SNL Shopping Center REIT index prepared by SNL Financial.
-The chart also shows where our total return performance ranked compared to 8 Mall REITs and over 97 Equity REITs as prepared by Keybanc Capital Markets.
+For the year ending December 31, 2010, our shareholders were rewarded with outstanding returns on their investment on a relative basis.
+The chart belows compares our total return to shareholders, as of December 31, 2010, to the index of equity REITs prepared by the National Association of Real Estate Investment Trusts, or NAREIT, and the SNL Shopping Center REIT index prepared by SNL Financial.
+The chart also shows where our total return performance ranked compared to 8 Mall REITs and 123 Equity REITs as prepared by Keybanc Capital Markets.

-1 Year 2 Year 3 Year 5 Year 10 Year
+1 Year 3 Year 5 Year 10 Year

 Total return to shareholders:

-Tanger Factory Outlet Centers, Inc. 8 % 13 % 13 % 82 % 625%
+Tanger Factory Outlet Centers, Inc. 36% 53 % 117 % 706%

-NAREIT 28 % (20)% (33)% 2 % 175%
+NAREIT 28% 2 % 16 % 178%

-SNL (1)% (41)% (51)% (28)% 147%
+SNL 30% (23)% (14)% 167%

-Rank among 8 Mall REITs 8th 1st 1st 1st 1st
+Rank among 8 Mall REITs 6th 1st 1st 1st

-Rank among All Equity REITs 95th 21st 13th 7th 3rd
+Rank among All Equity REITs 44th 9th 6th 6th